mbusby/ComplexityByStartPosition/README.md

 stub_rarefactionData.txt - This file has the number of reads sequenced and how many unique reads there are.

-Use this one to make a rarefaction plot where the number of reads sequenced is the x axis and the number of unique reads is the y axis.
+Use this file to make a rarefaction plot where the number of reads sequenced is the x axis and the number of unique reads is the y axis.
 For high complexity libraries that are not sequenced to saturation this will form a fairly straight line.
 For oversequenced low complexity libraries the line will asymptote at the point where you stop adding new information when you add more reads (i.e. everything is just a PCR duplicate of what you already have -or- you have a very, very small transcriptome sequenced very, very deeply).

 It dumps a hash map into memory.
 It might segment fault if you have more read positions than memory available.